Tested Cut Out Sugar Cookies Recipe

 CLASSIC CUT OUT SUGAR COOKIES RECIPE

 Sugar Cookies require only few ingredients and are super simple to make from scratch.
 This recipe is a cross between shortbread and sugar cookies.
-They are little crunchy on the outside and soft inside.
+They are a little crunchy on the outside and soft inside.

 INGREDIENTS